2023 BMW M2 Spied Up Close With Production Body, Quad Exhausts

 A subtle trunk lid spoiler further denotes this isn’t a run-of-the-mill 2 Series model, while the chunky brakes and typical M side mirrors are also telltale signs we’re dealing with the range-topper.
 Those appear to be the final headlights, which we might have seen already almost a year ago when an early pre-production prototype of the normal 2 Series was spied camo-free.
 The taillights also appear to be the final setup.

-All we can do is speculate at this point regarding the engine, but logic tells us it will use a detuned version of the twin-turbo 3.0-liter used in the M3 and M4 along with their X3 M and X4 M SUV counterparts.
+All we can do is speculate at this point regarding the engine, but logic tells us it will employ a detuned version of the twin-turbo 3.0-liter used in the M3 and M4 along with their X3 M and X4 M SUV counterparts.
 Codenamed S58, the inline-six puts out 473 horsepower and 406 pound-feet (550 Newton-meters) of torque in the non-Competition models, and we think it will be dialed down for the M2 to avoid clashing with the M4.

 We’re sure many would be happy with the 444 hp offered by the current M2 CS, but even if that won’t be the case, BMW will likely bump the output to beyond the 404 hp available in the M2 Competition.
 Remember when this generation of the M2 had “only” 365 hp?
 A report published by Autocar a year ago claimed the high-performance coupe would get at least 420 hp in what is expected to be a larger and heavier car compared to its predecessor.